lenkiefer/lenkiefer.github.com/_posts/2016-05-29-improving-R-animated-gifs-with-tweenr.md

 ## More examples

 Tweenr is a great package.
-I'm going back and refreshing to some of my earlier gifs, and these nice transitions open up so great possibilities.
+I'm going back and refreshing to some of my earlier GIFs, and these nice transitions open up some great possibilities.
 I'll post some additional examples later, but here's a couple thoughts:

 <img src="{{ site.url }}/img/charts_may_29_2016/ex3_tween.gif" alt="GIF bar tween"/>